-AUTOMOTIVE AND OTHER VEHICLES SALES AND SERVICES - Any building or land used for the display, sale or rental of new or used motor vehicles in operable condition.
+AUTOMOTIVE AND OTHER VEHICLES SALES - Any building or land used for the display, sale or rental of new or used motor vehicles in operable condition.
 Such use may also include the display, sale, or rental of motorcycles, mopeds, or other motorized two or three-wheeled vehicles.
+Auto services and repairs are a permitted accessory use.